HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: METHODOLOGY

 \subsection{Overall Model}

-The overall model is a variational encoder-decoder network.
-As shown in the upper left of Fig. \ref{fig:structure}, it consists of an encoder to encode the past trajectories into features, a sampler that generates latent codes $\boldsymbol{z}$ following the distribution $\boldsymbol{z\sim\mathcal{N}(\mu,\Sigma)}$, and a decoder that generates trajectory predictions.
+Overall model follows a variational encoder-decoder structure.
+As shown in the upper left of Fig. \ref{fig:structure}, it consists of an encoder that encodes the past trajectories into features, a sampler that generates latent codes $\boldsymbol{z}$ following the distribution $\boldsymbol{z\sim\mathcal{N}(\mu,\Sigma)}$, and a decoder that generates trajectory predictions.
 The whole process can be split into five steps.

-First, we obtain the self representation for each pedestrian that encodes the motion information ($x_{\text{rel}}^{(1:t_{\text{obs}})}$) and relative spatial information ($p_{\text{rel}}^{(1:N)}$).
-Eqn. (\ref{eqn:self}) shows this process that takes person $i$ as an example.
+First, we obtain the self representation for each pedestrian that encodes the motion information ($x_{\text{rel}}^{(t_1:t_{\text{obs}})}$) and relative spatial information ($p_{\text{rel}}^{(1:N)}$).
 We first use two single-layer MLPs (FCs) to obtain the embeddings.
 Then an LSTM is utilized to extract the motion features and average pooling is conducted to combine the spatial features.
 These features are concatenated ($\mdoubleplus$) to get $c_{i}$.

 Second, we build a graph that regards each pedestrian as a node, and use a two-layer graph convolutional network (GCN), \textbf{GCN\_intra}, to model the intragroup interactions: